 The Faculty of Information is one of the world’s leading information schools.
 It is a member of iSchool, an international association of universities that lead and promote programs in information fields.
 The Faculty educates both information professionals and researchers with exceptional programs in multiple disciplines.

 Originally founded as a library school in 1928, the Faculty of Information has undergone a series of transformational changes over the past two decades.
-Designated an “iSchool” in 2005, the Faculty has built on its heritage strengths in libraries, archives and museums to incorporate scientific and technical expertise from engineering, computer science, and other technical disciplines.
-At the same time, it has committed itself to applying social, political, and cultural perspectives from media arts, humanities, and social science to the study of information, technology, people and the relationships among them.
+Designated an “iSchool” in 2005, the Faculty has built on its heritage strengths in libraries, archives and museums to incorporate scientific and technical expertise from engineering, computer science and other technical disciplines.
+At the same time, it has committed itself to applying social, political and cultural perspectives from media arts, humanities and social science to the study of information, technology, people and the relationships among them.

-A number of the transformations that have taken place in the Faculty over the past 17 years stem, in part, from its repositioning as an “iSchool”.
-In 2005 the Faculty joined the iSchool caucus (now iSchools organization), becoming its first Canadian member.
+A number of the transformations that have taken place in the Faculty over the past two decades stem, in part, from its repositioning as an “iSchool.”
+When the Faculty joined the iSchool caucus (now iSchools organization) in 2005, it became its first Canadian member.
 What unites the members of the iSchool organization is a shared interest in exploring “the relationships between information, people and technology.”

 The Faculty of Information is a highly interdisciplinary educational institution and this is reflected in all its degree programs.
-The largest, the Master of Information, builds on the idea that any subjects exploring the intersections between people, information, and technology require an interdisciplinary approach.
-The MI program balances theoretical and practical approaches to information studies, with particular emphasis on experiential learning, professionalization, and ethical dimensions of information work.
+The largest, the Master of Information, builds on the idea that any subjects exploring the intersections between people, information and technology require an interdisciplinary approach.
+The MI program balances theoretical and practical approaches to information studies, with particular emphasis on experiential learning, professionalization and ethical dimensions of information work.